viamrobotics/micro-rdk/templates/module/README.md

 Run the following command to create a new git repository for your module (you will be promted for the name) in the current directory:

-`cargo generate --git https://github.com/viamrobotics/micro-rdk module-template`
+`cargo generate --git https://github.com/viamrobotics/micro-rdk templates/module`

 Answer the prompts (project name, target architecture, etc.), and then implement your modular resources within the newly formed project.
 The